 Shuttle between Bangkok airports

-Total expenses for 5 hours in Bangkok
+Total Expenses for Half a Day in Bangkok

 - Taxi fare with tolls = Thai Bhat 945.

 - Entrance fees = Thai Bhat 550.